NVIDIA/Megatron-LM/tasks/orqa/README.md

+## End-to-End Training of Neural Retrievers for Open-Domain Question Answering

 We present below the steps on show how to run unsupervised and supervised trainining and evaluation for retriever for [open domain question answering](https://arxiv.org/abs/2101.00408).

-## End-to-End Training of Neural Retrievers for Open-Domain Question Answering

-We use two stages for retriever pretraining and finetuning, (i) unsupervised pretraining, and (ii) supervised finetuning.

 ### Unsupervised pretraining
 1. We use the following to preprocess dataset for Inverse Cloze Task (ICT) task, we call unsupervised pretraining.
 Having a corpus in loose JSON format with the intension of creating a collection of fixed-size blocks of text as the fundamental units of data.
 For a corpus like Wikipedia, this will mean multiple sentences per block but also multiple blocks per document.
-Run `tools/preprocess_data.py` to construct one or more indexed datasets with the `--split-sentences` argument to make sentences the basic unit.
+Run [`tools/preprocess_data.py`](../../tools/preprocess_data.py) to construct one or more indexed datasets with the `--split-sentences` argument to make sentences the basic unit.
 We construct two datasets, one with the title of every document, and another with the body.

 <pre>
 python tools/preprocess_data.py \